 Below is another image of Anfield in the days following April 15, 1989 - and it conveys perfectly the sheer amount of scarves which were left at the ground and draped on the Kop goal.
 Photo: Dave Sinclair.

 Held here in the hands of Steve Kelly, whose brother Michael died at Hillsborough, the Independent Panel's report into the disaster was published on September 12, 2012.

 Lord Justice Taylor, seen here surveying the scene at Anfield in the days after Hillsborough, would lead an investigation into the disaster, published in 1990.

 Liverpool's first game following Hillsborough was organised by Celtic at Parkhead.
 More than 60,000 turned out to show their support as 'You'll Never Walk Alone' rang out in fitting tribute to the 96.
 Photo: Liverpool Echo.

 The special memorial with the names of the 96 chiselled into its marble, situated on Anfield Road next to the Shankly Gates, became the focal point for many fans wishing to pay their respects.
-It was placed in a new, dedicated home at the stadium following the expansion works on the Main Stand.
+It is currently in temporary storage as expansion works take place on the Main Stand.

 25 year mosaic

 Prior to Liverpool's match against Manchester City on April 13, 2014, supporters on the Kop paid their own tribute to the 96, holding a mosaic in place which read '96 - 25 years'.

 In the days that followed the disaster, tributes were left at the Shankly Gates on Anfield Road.
 One of the first to be put in place was a show of support from Liverpool's neighbours, Everton.